primer/view_components/docs/content/components/beta/blankslate.md

 Optional primary action

-Use this slot to set a call to action for users.
+The `primary_action` slot renders an anchor link which is visually styled as a button to provide more emphasis to the Blankslate's primary action.

 | Name | Type | Default | Description |
 | :- | :- | :- | :- |